Muslim Students Federation (I. U. M. L.)

-The Muslim Students Federation (M.S.
-F.) is the student wing of Indian Union Muslim League party in India.
+The Muslim Students Federation (MSF) is the student wing of Indian Union Muslim League party in Kerala, India.

-Muslim Students Federation is principally active in Indian university and college campuses.
-P.V Ahmed Saju and S. H. Muhammed Arshad currently serves as the National President and National General Secretary of the Muslim Students Federation.
+MSF is principally active in Kerala universities and college campuses.
+P.V Ahmed Saju and S. H. Muhammed Arshad currently serves as the National President and National General Secretary of the MSF.

 Muslim Students Federation is the largest Muslim students organisation in Kerala.
 Indian Union Muslim League leaders C. H. Mohammed Koya, Minister of Education in various Kerala Governments and E. Ahamed, Union Minister of State, Ministry of External Affairs, were associated with the Muslim Students Federation.